jmhinric/things_i_learned/til.md

 ####################################################################################################
 ## Linux

+### To change to sudo access as root user:
+  sudo su -

 ### To find if all lines of a csv are uniq:
   cat ~/dups-test.csv | wc -l
     => 730